mohamedali05/AI_Agent-Generated_SQL-Queries-and-webscrapping/readme.md

 - Create a persistent data volume for your workflows
 - Run the container interactively

-### step 3 : copy the sub-workflow :
+### step 3: copy the workflow :

 Once n8n is running:
 - Create a new workflow via the n8n interface.

-- Open the workflow_SQL_queries.json file in this repository.

-- Copy its content and paste it into the workflow editor.

-This workflow will communicate with the main worlflow when needed.

-### step 4 : copy the main workflow :

-Once n8n is running:
-- Create a new workflow via the n8n interface.

-- Open the Main_workflow.json file in this repository.
+- Open the workflow.json file in this repository.

 - Copy its content and paste it into the workflow editor.